spsforks/QB64-Wiki/OR.md

 ```

-*Example 2:* Turning a data register bit on.
+Turning a data register bit on.

 ```vb